 Reconciliation has become the buzz word of the decade ever since the Truth and Reconciliation Commission (TRC) of Canada published their report on residential schools in Canada.* The TRC, headed by (then) Justice Murray Sinclair, heard from residential school survivors, families and native communities from all over Canada about their experiences in residential schools and their lives afterwards.
 These schools lasted for over 100 years, with the last one only closing in 1996.

 Despite being called schools, residential schools were actually designed to separate native children from their parents, extended families and communities, for the express purposes of assimilating them into, what the TRC describes as “Euro-Christian society”.
-Thousands of children were starved, neglected, tortured, medically experimented on, mentally, physically and/or sexually abused or even murdered.
-Their experiences have had long-lasting, inter-generational impacts on many more thousands of children, grandchildren and great-grandchildren.

 The TRC offered 94 Calls to Action directed to the federal and provincial governments, churches, businesses, the media, the public at large and, specifically, universities and colleges.
 The report went well beyond just the 94 specific Calls to Action – it also talked about reconciliation with native peoples generally.
 However, as is the case with many Royal Commissions, Public Inquiries and other similar reports, many Canadians never read them.
 The failure to read the TRC report, didn’t stop people from taking the word “reconciliation” and literally applying it to everything they do that touches on native issues and calling it “reconciliation”.
 I think reconciliation has gone off track.